For information on the next Vintage Electronics Expo click HERE.

 But the main event of these meets is the flea market.
 We typically have over 100 tables rented at the Winter Vintage Electronics Expo.
 You will see more vintage electronics items than at any other winter event in the state.
 The activity of buying, selling, and swapping radios and parts keeps our club and the hobby in general active and dynamic.
 Both the beginner and veteran can find affordable treasures for their collections.

 Each July, we hold our main event, the VINTAGE ELECTRONICS “EXTRAVAGANZA”.
 This event is one of the largest in the country.
-For over 25 years this event was held in Lansing.
-The MARC board decided to move this event to the Kalamazoo Expo Center in Kalamazoo, Michigan for 2015 and hopefully many years to come.
-This event is totally indoors and offers many advantages over the previous site where the flea market was outdoors.
-Both table and booth spaces are offered for sellers, with more info to be posted here soon.
+For over 25 years this event was held in Lansing, then Kalamazoo and now its moving to the Burton Manor in Livonia Michigan, July 18-19 2020.
+Both table and booth spaces are offered for sellers, with more info to be posted here in March.

 Besides the flea market, we hold presentations, contests, Main Auction , and our huge“Good Buy Affair” Donation Auction of items donated to MARC.
 And our “Radio Rescue” evaluation service is held throughout both days.